-Xiangshi jiashuo 項氏家說 "School Explanations by Master Xiang" is a Confucian treatise written by the Southern Song period 南宋 (1127-1279) scholar Xiang Anshi 項安世 (died 1208), courtesy name Xiang Pingfu 項平父.
-He came from Jiangling 江陵 (modern Jiangling, Hubei) and was editor in the palace library (jiaoshulang 校書郎), vice director(yuanwailang 員外郎) in the Ministry of Revenue (hubu 戶部), and finally overseer-general (zongling 總領) of Hu-Guang 湖廣.
-Except his family instructions he has also written the books Zhouyi yuanci 周易玩辭 and Ping'an huigao 平安悔稿.
-The Xiangshi jiashuo was written after he had been dismissed from his office during the Qingyuan reign 慶元 (1195-1200).
+Xiangshi jiashuo 項氏家說 "School Explanations by Master Xiang" is a Confucian treatise written by the Southern Song-period 南宋 (1127-1279) scholar Xiang Anshi 項安世 (d.
+1208), courtesy name Pingfu 平父.
+He hailed from Jiangling 江陵 (modern Jiangling, Hubei) and was editor in the palace library (jiaoshulang 校書郎), vice director(yuanwailang 員外郎) in the Ministry of Revenue (hubu 戶部), and finally overseer-general (zongling 總領) of Hu-Guang 湖廣.
+Apart from his family instructions, he also wrote the books Zhouyi yuanci 周易玩辭 and Ping'an huigao 平安悔稿.
+The Xiangshi jiashuo was written after he had been dismissed from his office during the Qingyuan reign-period 慶元 (1195-1200).